Belleyy/Stash-Renamer-Python/README.md

 You can uncomment the break (Line 139), so it will stop after the first file.

 You can look into the console to see if this work correctly for you.

+## Other things

+If you want to only select scene with a certain tag, you can take a look at this [old version](https://github.com/Belleyy/Stash-Renamer-Python/blob/7ac97cd2c81767628b2011778c58feeae1267423/RenameFilesTags.py).